learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

   - returns an array of all the `Author`instances whose books a `User` has read.

-## Checkpoint: Make a final commit with message "part 2 complete"
+## Checkpoint: Double check that your app can execute ALL of the methods from Part I and Part II.
+Then, make a final commit with message "part 2 complete"